Forms of Market Manipulation & How to Protect Yourself

 While it is a form of central planning, central banks are fundamentally designed to be a liquidity backstop and help provide supportive interest rates to maximize output within the context of price stability.

-Since the 2008 financial crisis and the 2020 Covid-19 crisis, the role of central banks in the financial markets has grown larger.
+Since the 2008 financial crisis, the role of central banks in the financial markets has grown larger.

 Developed markets have cut interest rates down to very low levels and engaged in asset purchases known as quantitative easing – that have gone beyond basic government bond purchases – to help lower longer term interest rates and incentivize more lending and borrowing activity.